Hurricanes, floods, wildfires, and their resulting financial problems

 7. Some consumers with debts with the Small Business Administration were sent to collections.

-What to do: Check your paperwork, and if you are still unsure, contact the SBA or FEMA to see if you have received a loan or a grant.
+- What to do: Check your paperwork, and if you are still unsure, or to see if you have received a loan or a grant.
 If you are having troubles repaying the disaster loan, contact the SBA to find out your options.
 If your loan was sent to a debt collector and you are having trouble repaying it, you may also want to try and to negotiate a settlement with the debt collector.

 8. After a natural disaster it can be difficult to stay on top of mortgage payments and other bills.

-Check with FEMA about programs you may be eligible for following a disaster.
-If you are in a presidentially-declared disaster area, you may qualify for disaster assistance.
+- Check with about programs you may be eligible for following a disaster.
+If you are in a presidentially-declared disaster area, you may qualify for .